CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Glen F. Post - CenturyLink, Inc.

-And I'll just say, and I agree with what Jeff said that how we look at the market, we have a real opportunity now with the combined company here to really leverage our expansive network with a global reach we have, the amount of fiber, 100,000 fiber-connected buildings with working in 60 countries, we also have a lot more traffic on-net, we control the customer experience better, we can drive better profitability.
+And I'll just say, and I agree with what Jeff said that how we look at the market, we have a real opportunity now with the combined company here to really leverage our expansive network with the global reach we have, the amount of fiber, 100,000 fiber-connected buildings with working in 60 countries, we also have a lot more traffic on-net, we control the customer experience better, we can drive better profitability.

 David Barden - Bank of America - Merrill Lynch